 So with those in mind, on to the patterns!

-Quick Knit Blanket: This Red Heart pattern uses nothing but series of knit and purl stitches, stacked in different ways, to create a delicately wavy pattern.
+Quick Knit Blanket: This Red Heart pattern uses nothing but multiple series of knit and purl stitches, stacked in different ways, to create a delicately wavy pattern.

 Quick Knit Throw: With nothing but slipped stitches and alternating colors, this beautiful Lion Brand pattern creates almost a honeycomb-like texture.